aselvaveltcs/Dynatrace-Akana-Monitor-V2/README.md

 2. Akana Environment: This is usually in the form someid.mydomain.com (eg. `api.mysite.com`)
 2. Username: This is your Akana username (usually an email address).
 3. Password: This is your Akana password.
-4. Environment: This relates to the Akana Environment.
-Defaults to "Production".
-5.

 ## Optional Parameters
 1. Ignore List: This is a newline separated list of API Version IDs that the plugin should ignore (ie. do _not_ pull the stats for these endpoints).
+2. Environment: The "Environment" parameter for Akana.
+Defaults to "Production".
+3. Duration: The "Duration" parameter for Akana.
+Defaults to "5m".
+4. Time Interval: The "TimeInterval" parameter for Akana.
+Defaults to "5m".
+5. Time Zone: The "TimeZone" parameter for Akana.
+Defaults to "Europe/London".
+6. Show Summary: The "ShowSummary" parameter for Akana.
+Defaults to "true".

 # Automating
 1. Create a `dummyhost` in the infrastructure view (via Dynatrace AppMon client).
 You only need to do this once.